Why Are Rabbits So Amazing?

 The following rabbit facts text is taken from Wikipedia – the links will open a new window if you would like to read more about each topic.

-There are eight different genera in the family classified as rabbits, including the European rabbit (Oryctolagus cuniculus), cottontail rabbits (genus Sylvilagus; 13 species), and the Amami rabbit (Pentalagus furnessi, an endangered species on Amami Ōshima, Japan).
+There are eight genera assigned to the family classified as rabbits.
+Two of these include cottontail rabbits (Sylvilagus, which includes 13 species); and the Ryukyu rabbit (Pentalagus furnessi, an endangered species found on the island of Amami Ōshima in Japan).

 Basic Rabbit Facts

-Life: Pet rabbits tend to live to be much older that wild rabbits.
+- Life: – Pet rabbits tend to live to be much older than wild rabbits.
 They typically live in the wild for 10 years, but a domestic rabbit can live up to 12 years.
 How old is your rabbit?
-Find your rabbit breed and let us know!

 Other Rabbit Facts

 - Activity: Rabbits are popular prey and spent most of their day hidden in vegetation or in underground burrows.
 They are generally the most active during the evening and early morning

 - Speed: If spotted, they flee from prey in a zigzag.
 Their powerful hind legs can help them reach speeds of up to 18 mph.

 - Ears: Rabbit ears can be as much as 4 inches (10 cm) in length.
 They use their ears to detect predators in their habitat.
 The longest rabbit ears on record measured over 31 inches!

 - Toes: A rabbit has five toenails on each of its front paws and four toenails on each of its back feet.
 That’s 18 toenails per rabbit.